American Neocon Imperialism Leads the World Into Dante’s Vision of Hell

 The neoconservative hitmen and hit-ladies of Washington have a long list of targets that pass from generation to generation.
 Their influence on American government has been catastrophic, yet it never seems to end.
 Sen. J. William Fulbright identified their irrational system for making endless war in Vietnam 45 years ago in a New Yorker article titled “Reflections in Thrall to Fear.”

-Fulbright realized that Washington’s resident crazies had turned the world inside out by concluding, “We come to the ultimate illogic: war is the course of prudence and sobriety until the case for peace is proved under impossible rules of evidence [or never]–or until the enemy surrenders.
+Fulbright realized that Washington’s resident crazies had turned the world inside out and concluded, “We come to the ultimate illogic: war is the course of prudence and sobriety until the case for peace is proved under impossible rules of evidence [or never]–or until the enemy surrenders.
 Rational men cannot deal with each other on this basis.”
 But these were not rational men, and their need to further their irrational quest only increased with the loss of the Vietnam War.

 Related Entries